ConstantineSF/simulmedia_task/README.md

 ## Setup Instructions

-### Prerequisites
+### Installation

 - Node.js >=16.x installed
 - npm or yarn package manager

-### Installation
+-
 Due to some peer dependency conflicts in ESLint and Cypress plugins, use the following commands to install dependencies without errors:

 npm install --legacy-peer-deps

-or

-yarn install --legacy-peer-deps

 This flag allows npm/yarn to install dependencies even if there are conflicting peer dependency requirements.